hrgraf/pizmidi/README.md

 ## midiUartBridge for Arduino
 This is a MIDI <-> USB <-> UART bridge implemented as VST2 plug-in.
+A more robust alternative to tools like the commonly used "Hairless MIDI to Serial Bridge".

-Using a virtual UART over USB, as typically used to program and communicate with Arduino and similar devices, it allows to send and receive MIDI events over USB, without any MIDI circuit/interface on the Arduino.
+Using a virtual UART over USB, as typically used to program and communicate with Arduino Uno and similar devices, it allows to send and receive MIDI events over USB, without any MIDI circuit/interface on the Arduino.

 A simple example for an Arduino Uno, working out of the box, is provided [here](doc/ArduMidiTest.ino).

-This is (in my opinion) a more robust repacement for the commonly used "Hairless MIDI to Serial Bridge" solution.
+The example works also on Arduino Leonardo compatible boards (e.g. Pro Micro), but since they implement USB-MIDI directly, the midiUartBridge or other hairy tools are not needed...

 ## Download / install / use
 Download the Windows 10 VST2 plug-ins as either 32-bit or 64-bit DLL (binary) at https://github.com/hrgraf/pizmidi/releases.
 Copy the DLL and the .ini file to your VST Plug-in directory (for 64-bit e.g. to C:\Program Files\VSTPlugins).
 Use your favorite DAW, or any VST host, e.g. the free VSTHost or SAVIHost.